 43. PTP Client Sample Application

-The PTP (Precision Time Protocol) client sample application is a simple example of using the DPDK IEEE1588 API to communicate with a PTP master clock to synchronize the time on the NIC and, optionally, on the Linux system.
+The PTP (Precision Time Protocol) client sample application is a simple example of using the DPDK IEEE1588 API to communicate with a PTP time transmitter to synchronize the time on the NIC and, optionally, on the Linux system.

 Note, PTP is a time syncing protocol and cannot be used within DPDK as a time-stamping mechanism.
 See the following for an explanation of the protocol: Precision Time Protocol.